 Click to read about -> The Hottest Real Estate Markets of 2022

-Here Are the 5 Worst Housing Markets of 2022
+Here Are the 5 Worst Housing Markets in the US

 Michigan has three of the five worst housing markets in terms of growth and stability.
 Flint, Monroe, and Detroit-Dearborn-Livonia are among them.
 Over the last 25 years, the house price index has averaged an annualized growth of 2.62 percent or less in all three locations.